in Higher Education

 This national network is comprised of like-minded scholars who research and teach creativity in a higher education setting.
 Our inaugural CHEN community which gathered first in 2019 at the University of Newcastle, NSW, is comprised of the following:

-For more information about the CHEN network or its work, please contact Phillip McIntyre or Anne Harris.
+For more information about the CHEN network or its work, please contact Phillip McIntyre or Dan Harris.

 Our next gathering will be in 2020 in Melbourne.